 On a trip to New York, amongst many vast and inspiring sites, we became strangely and utterly fascinated by air conditioning units.
-Hooked onto buildings and protruding like bizarre futuristic limpets, we started to think about what types of plants could possibly survive in this environment.
+Hooked onto buildings and protruding like bizarre futuristic limpets, we started to think about what types of plants could possibly survive in this air conditioned environment.

 The shape of the terrarium influenced the angular garments we made to accentuate the idea.
 Photographs of the air-con unit terrarium design evolved into a deeply coloured, prism-printed bodysuit.
 Angles, deep greens and the juxtaposition of nature and machine are encapsulated in this collection.